-The Organization has a note payable between GES and NISH Corporation.
-The loan is interest free and has a five-year term, with an initial down payment of \$10,000 and quarterly payments of principal and imputed interest of \$5,000 thereafter commencing September 30, 2010.
-The note is secured by inventories and equipment and matures March 2015.
+The Organization had a note payable between GES and NISH Corporation.
+The loan was interest free and had a five-year term, with an initial down payment of \$10,000 and quarterly payments of principal and imputed interest of \$5,000 thereafter commencing September 30, 2010.
+The note matured in March 2015.

-NOTE I - COMMITMENTS AND CONTINGENCIES
+NOTE H - COMMITMENTS AND CONTINGENCIES

-Non-Cancelable Operating Lease Obligations - Goodwill leases twelve retail stores, one attended donation station, and certain equipment under non-cancelable operating lease agreements expiring on various dates through 2026.
+Non-Cancelable Operating Lease Obligations - Goodwill leases thirteen retail stores, one attended donation station, and certain equipment under non-cancelable operating lease agreements expiring on various dates through 2026.
 The leases for two of the retail stores contain an option to extend through 2026.
 The minimum future payments under non-cancelable operating lease obligations are as follows: